 How to collect your digital badge

 A few days after the completion of the final class in your professional development certificate, you will receive an email with a link to collect your digital badge.
-If you no longer have access to the email, you can log in to the CCAPS registration website and collect the badge from your account.
+If you no longer have access to the email, you can request that the badge be resent by calling 612-624-4000 or email email@example.com.

 Multiple email accounts within your Credly account

 If you are issued a digital badge on an email account that is different than the email you used to set up your Credly account, you will need to add the new email to your Credly account, then claim your badge.
 To add the new email, you will log in to your Credly account, click on Account Settings, edit email, then add a new email.

 How to share your digital badge on Social Networks